Menü

 Open access vs. closed access

-What's the difference between publishing in open access journals and in non-open access journals?
+Understanding the differences between open access and non-open access publishing

-Since open access journals place an emphasis on improving visibility and accessibility, they are exclusively published in an electronic format.
-In contrast, non-open access journals often offer a print edition of the journal in addition to an electronic version.
+To prioritise accessibility and visibility, open access journals are exclusively published in electronic formats.
+In contrast, non-open access journals sometimes offer a print edition in addition to their electronic version.

 See also